 The basis of the UCC postdoctoral training program is an apprenticeship model that promotes the independent practice of the fellow to competently perform in positions in which advanced level psychologists function, within our framework of reflective practice in a University Counseling Center setting.
 The postdoctoral fellowship is tailor-made to accomplish the following objectives:

 Possibilities for specific clinical roles, tasks and areas of focus are numerous and are determined in consultation with the Postdoctoral Coordinator and the Director of Training.
 The fellow conducts individual, couples and group psychotherapy, receives 4 hours of supervision, provides 1-2 hours of supervision to advanced graduate students, offers consultation and outreach services to the university community, performs administrative functions (e.g. administrative evaluations, meetings about students of concern), co-teaches a clinical issues seminar to practicum students, and attends several case-oriented seminars.
-The postdoctoral fellow is also responsible for a special outreach/consultation concentration in the area of individual and cultural diversity.
+The postdoctoral fellow may also assume an administrative specialty such as Group therapy oversight, Outreach and Consultation program development or Multicultural Services specialization.